gabrielasertori/Libft-42/README.md

 NAME: libft.a
 ```

-2.	(optional) if you want, then you may declare variables for the compiler and
+2. Then you may declare variables for the compiler and
 for the flags.
 ```Makefile
 CC: clang